longhorn/longhorn/enhancements/20230517-set-recurring-job-to-pvc.md

 ### User Experience In Detail

-Whenever a user adds or removes a recurring job label on the PVC, Longhorn synchronize with the associated Volume.
-This ensures that any changes made to the PVC recurring job labels are reflected in its Volume.
+To enable or disable the PVC as the recurring job label source, users can manage it by adding or removing the `recurring-job.longhorn.io/source: enable` label to the PVC.

+Once the PVC is set as the recurring job label source, any recurring job labels added or removed from the PVC will be automatically synchronized by Longhorn to the associated Volume.

 ### API changes